apache/celix-site/source/contributing/submitting-patches.md

 [Apache Celix mirror](https://github.com/apache/celix), then to [Pull request](https://github.com/apache/celix/pulls) and hit [New Pull Request](https://github.com/apache/celix/compare/) button.

-If not already selected, click on `compare across forks.` Right now you must select from the dropdowns on right your fork and branch to compare the differences with the Apache Celix' `develop` branch.
+If not already selected, click on `compare across forks.` Right now you must select from the dropdowns on the right your fork and branch to compare the differences with the Apache Celix' `master` branch.

-Finally hit `Create Pull Request` button and you are done!
+Finally, hit the `Create Pull Request` button and you are done!

-After your PR got accepted and merged you must clean up your local repo, please switch your current branch to `develop`
+After your PR got accepted and merged you must clean up your local repo, please switch your current branch to `master`

-    git checkout develop
+    git checkout master

 and fetch updates from remote